This Strawberry Malted Milk No Bake Cheesecake is guaranteed to make anyone 4 or 40 smile. I mean just look at it!

 When I was trying to figure out what to make my husband for a birthday cake (he is not a big fan of chocolate) I asked for suggestions on Facebook.

 Boy did I get a lot suggestions (yay!).

-Other than making me hungry for cake, someone put a link to a Strawberry Milk Cheesecake that Sprinkle Bakes made.
+Other than making me hungry for cake, someone put a link to a Strawberry Malted Milk No Bake Cheesecake that Sprinkle Bakes made.